sfc-gh-dwilczak/tutorials/docs/clouds/aws/s3/index.md

 1. ![Worksheet](images/13.png)

+??? note "If you don't have a database, schema or warehouse yet."

-=== ":octicons-image-16: Template"
+    === ":octicons-image-16: Database, schema and warehouse"

         ```sql linenums="1"
          use role sysadmin;

         -- Create a database to store our schemas.
         create database if not exists raw;

         -- Create the schema.
 The schema stores all objects.
         create schema if not exists raw.aws;

         /*
             Warehouses are synonymous with the idea of compute
             resources in other systems.
 We will use this
             warehouse to query our integration and to load data.
         */
         create warehouse if not exists development
             warehouse_size = xsmall
             auto_suspend = 30
             initially_suspended = true;

+        use database raw;
+        use schema aws;
+        use warehouse development;
+        ```

+=== ":octicons-image-16: Template"

+    ```sql linenums="1"

+    use role accountadmin;

     /*
     Integrations are on of those important features that
     account admins should do because it's allowing outside
     snowflake connections to your data.
     */
-    use role accountadmin;

     create storage integration s3_integration
         type = external_stage
         storage_provider = 's3'